wp-plugins/membermouse-member-count-shortcode/readme.txt

-=== MemberMouse Member Count Shortcode ===
+=== MemberMouse Member Count ===
 Contributors: wpdevco, jasonmanheim
 Tags: shortcodes, membermouse, membership, members Requires at least: 4.0
 Tested up to: 4.1.1
-Stable tag: 1.0.0
+Stable tag: 1.0.1
 License: GPL v3
 License URI: http://www.gnu.org/licenses/

-Display the total count of active members in MemberMouse (with optional Membership Level attribute).
+Display the total count of active members in MemberMouse (with optional Membership Level attribute) via shortcode.

 == Description ==
-> This plugin is an add-on and requires [MemberMouse](http://membermouse.com/)

-Display the total count of active members in MemberMouse (with optional Membership Level attribute).
+Display the total count of active members in MemberMouse (with optional Membership Level attribute) via shortcode.
 Output is cached for 24 hours.

+**Examples:**
-Examples: [mm-active-member-count] or [mm-active-member-count level="1"]
+[mm-active-member-count] or [mm-active-member-count level="1"]

+> This plugin is an add-on and requires [MemberMouse](http://membermouse.com/).

 == Installation ==
 1. Upload the plugin to the `/wp-content/plugins/` directory.